Plumsail/documents-docs/source/user-guide/processes/deliveries/outlook.rst

 Expand **Advanced** to set:

 - **Display name**.
 The name which recipients see when receiving emails.
-Default is your username from the connected Gmail account.
+Default is your username from the connected Outlook account.
 If needed, you can change it.
 - **Reply-to**.
 The default is the currently connected Outlook address.
 You also can replace it with another email address.

 .. image:: ../../../_static/img/user-guide/processes/advanced-email-settings.png
-    :alt: Advanced email delivery settings
+    :alt: Advanced Outlook delivery settings

 Use tokens to specify recipients
 --------------------------------